Language selection

 Partnerships and organizations

-To develop effective responses to today’s most pressing global challenges, Canada and Australia work closely in multilateral fora, such as:
+To develop effective responses to today’s most pressing global challenges, Canada and Australia work closely in multilateral and other fora, such as: